Law School Case Brief

 Courts must accord substantial deference to the professional judgment of prison administrators, who bear a significant responsibility for defining the legitimate goals of a corrections system and for determining the most appropriate means to accomplish them.
-The burden, moreover, is not on the State to prove the validity of prison regulations but on the prisoner to disprove it.
+The burden, moreover, is not on a state to prove the validity of prison regulations but on the prisoner to disprove it.

-The United States Supreme Court held that the challenged regulations were valid because they bore a rational relation to legitimate penological interests.
-The restrictions on visits by children was properly related to maintaining prison security and protecting the children, and the prohibition of visits by former inmates bore a self-evident connection to the State's interest in maintaining prison security and preventing future crimes.
+The United States Supreme Court reversed, holding that the restrictions did not violate the asserted First Amendment right to freedom of association or the Eighth Amendment prohibition against cruel and unusual punishment.
+It explained that the challenged regulations were valid because they bore a rational relation to legitimate penological interests.
+The restrictions on visits by children was properly related to maintaining prison security and protecting the children, and the prohibition of visits by former inmates bore a self-evident connection to the state's interest in maintaining prison security and preventing future crimes.
 Further, respondents had alternate means of communicating, and allowing extensive visitation would strain prison resources.
 Finally, the withdrawal of visitation privileges for a limited period based on substance abuse violations did not rise to the level of cruel and unusual punishment.

 Not a Lexis Advance subscriber?
 Try it out for free.